Relaxations for binary polynomial optimization via signed certificates: Hierarchies of relaxations for BPO.

 \section{Hierarchies of relaxations for BPO.}

-In this section, we tackle the challenging support inference problem.
-We adopt a hierarchical approach that takes advantage of the refined signed support decomposition and construct the family $\Theta$.
-Our approach involves gradually expanding the sets in $\Theta$ by incorporating them into more signed support vectors.
-This leads to nested cones $\snm(\myvs, \Theta, \fL)$ of binary non-negative polynomials.
-As \eqref{eq.sumdual}, we construct two types of hierarchies of relaxations for BPO.
+In this section, we tackle the challenging support inference problem \eqref{eq.inference} from the perspective of parameterized complexity.
+We adopt a hierarchical approach that takes advantage of the refined signed support decomposition to construct the family $\Theta(\myvs)$.
+Our approach involves gradually expanding the sets in $\Theta(\myvs)$ by incorporating more signed support vectors.
+This leads to nested cones $\snm(\Theta(\myvs))$ of binary non-negative polynomials of increasing complexity.
+Based on \eqref{eq.sumdual}, we construct two types of hierarchies of relaxations for BPO.

-We first introduce the template tree-based partition, and then describe two applications of this partition to generate the family $\Theta$.
-Given a finite set $C$, the output of the tree-based partition is a binary tree $T(C)$.
-The \emph{height} of a node in the tree is the number of nodes in the path to the root node.
-Let $h(C)$ denote the maximum height among all nodes, and let $r(C)$ denote the root node.
-The \emph{depth} of a node at height $h$ is defined as $h(C) + 1 - h$.
-The set of nodes at depth $i$ is denoted by $V^i(C)$, and its \emph{width} $\ell^i(C)$ is defined as its cardinality $|V^i(C)|$ of nodes at this depth.
-We write $V^{i}(C)=\{V^{i}_1(C),\ldots, V^{i}_{\ell^i(C)}(C)\}$.
+We first introduce the template hierarchical partition, and then describe two applications of this partition to generate the family $\Theta(\myvs)$.
+Given a finite base set $C$, the output of the hierarchical partition is a binary tree $T(C)$.
+The \emph{depth} of a node is the number of nodes on the path from that node to the root, including both endpoints; in particular, the root has depth $1$.
+Let $\bar{h}$ denote the maximum depth among all nodes, and let $r(C)$ denote the root node.
+The \emph{height} of a node at depth $h$ is defined as $\bar{h} + 1 - h$, so $\bar{h}$ is also the number of layers.
+The $i$-th layer $V^i(C)$ of the tree comprises all nodes at height $i$, and we define its \emph{width} $\ell^i$ as $|V^i(C)|$.
+We write $V^{i}(C)=\{V^{i}_1(C),\ldots, V^{i}_{\ell^i}(C)\}$.